JeroenVdb/bitbucket-pullrequest-file-review/README.md

 ## Install

-This Extension is not distributed via the Chrome Web Store, you should load as "load unpacked".
+Via the Chrome Web Store: https://chrome.google.com/webstore/detail/bitbucket-pull-request-fi/bllckhlhnfngflclpdalooiehmijjbaf

+Or load as "load unpacked" from this source.
 You'll find information here: https://developer.chrome.com/extensions/getstarted

 1. Clone or download this repository
 1. Point the "load unpacked" to the build folder